 A cortical cataract is characterized by white, wedge-like opacities that start in the periphery of the lens and work their way to the center in a spoke-like fashion.
 This type of cataract occurs in the lens cortex, which is the part of the lens that surrounds the central nucleus.

 At first, a cataract could have little effect on your vision.
 You may notice that your vision is blurred a little, similar to looking through a cloudy piece of glass.
 Or you may notice when you drive at night that the oncoming headlights cause more glare than before.
-Other changes that you may notice if you have a cataract include:
+Other symptoms of cataracts that you may notice include:

 - Seeing double (when you see two images instead of one)

 - Being extra sensitive to light

 - Having trouble seeing well at night or needing more light when you read

 - Seeing bright colors as faded or yellow

 Treating cataracts can only be done with cataract surgery.
 If your symptoms of cataract are not bothering you very much, you don’t have to remove a cataract.
 You might just need a new eyeglass prescription to help you see better.
 You should consider cataract surgery when symptoms of cataracts keep you from doing things you want or need to do.